School Name

 Behaviour / Self-regulation

 At Frenchwood Community Primary School, we are a family with shared values.
-These are at the core of everything we do, and were reviewed and refreshed by pupils, parents, staff and governors in June 2022.
+These are at the core of everything we do, and were developed by pupils, parents, staff and governors in Summer Term 2022.

 Members of The Frenchwood Family are ASPIRATIONAL; we develop the skills to be successful citizens of a future that we will be responsible for shaping.